spell-checking-at-school

 So as to the question about is it cheating to use spell checking software we would like to know what your thoughts are and would invite you to comment below.

-If you would like to know more about VeritySpell then do get in touch with our specialist Antony Ruck by clicking the button below.
+If you would like to know more about VeritySpell then do get in touch with our specialist Antony Ruck via the banner below.